 While intentions are good, these controls are challenging to organize and maintain, especially when the number of invoices multiplies and when constituents are physically separated from each other.

-Another massive security benefit of accounts payable automation is it allows CFOs and controllers to safeguard sensitive financial information by setting strict guidelines and controls around who in the organization can access it.
+Another massive security benefit of accounts payable automation is it allows CFOs and controllers to better safeguard sensitive financial information by setting strict guidelines and controls around who in the organization can access it.
 They can embed payment controls, like segregation of duties and dual-factor authorization, into automated processes that happen repeatedly.
 They can also add security layers that require multiple approvals and send alerts when suspicious activity is flagged.

 4. Automated AP Provides Better Visibility